memtt/numaprof/README.md

 NUMAPROF needs:

+ * CMake (required to build, greated than 2.8.8) : https://cmake.org/
  * Intel Pintool (required, tested : 3.5) : https://software.intel.com/en-us/articles/pin-a-binary-instrumentation-tool-downloads.
 Take care of the licence which is free only for non commercial use.
  * Python (required).
 To run the webserver.
  * Qt5-webkit (optional, greater than : 5.4).
 To provide a browser embedded view to use ssh X forward instead of the webserver port forwarding.
+ * libnuma or numactl devel package.
+This is required to use the profiler.

+If you use master branch :

+ * You need NodeJS/npm to fetch the JavaScript libraries used by the web GUI.
+If you use a release archive, they already contain all the required JS files so you don't need anymore NodeJS.
+ * You also need python pip to download the dependencies of the web server for the web GUI.
+Again you can use a release archive which already contain all those files.

 Install
 -------